spring-guides/gs-validating-form-input/README.md

 Summary
 -------

 Congratulations!
 You have coded a simple web application with validation built into a domain object.
-This way you can ensure the data meets certain criteria and leverages the user to input it correctly.
+This way you can ensure the data meets certain criteria and that the user inputs it correctly.